DPsurv: Dual-Prototype Evidential Fusion for Uncertainty-Aware and Interpretable Whole-Slide Image Survival Prediction: Experimental details

-\paragraph{Prototype initialization threshold $\tau$.} The parameter $\tau$ is used during prototype initialization to filter out samples whose assignment probability $\pi$ falls below $\tau$.
-In cancers with low morphological heterogeneity, assignment probabilities are generally higher and more concentrated, which allows the use of a larger $\tau$ to discard low-confidence samples and improve the reliability of evidence associated with each prototype.
-Conversely, in highly heterogeneous cancers, where assignment probabilities are more dispersed, a smaller $\tau$ is preferred to retain sufficient diversity in the initialization.
+\textbf{Prototype initialization threshold $\tau$.} The threshold $\tau$ is the only hyperparameter adapted to the characteristics of different cancer cohorts.
+It is used during prototype initialization to filter out samples whose assignment probability $\pi$ falls below $\tau$.
+In cancers with low morphological heterogeneity, assignment probabilities are generally higher and more concentrated, which allows the use of a larger $\tau$ ($0.1$) to discard low-confidence samples and improve the reliability of evidence associated with each prototype.
+Conversely, in highly heterogeneous cancers, where assignment probabilities are more dispersed, a smaller $\tau$ ($0.01$) is preferred to retain sufficient diversity in the initialization.

-\paragraph{Rationale for the number of prototypes $K$.} The choice of $K$ reflects both the potential number of histological phenotypes or subtypes within a cancer type and the effective training size in each fold.
-In particular, since five-fold cross-validation produces variable training sizes across folds, we sometimes set $K$ as a range (e.g., 2--4 for BLCA, 2--3 for LUAD), so that larger folds with more samples can support a richer set of prototypes while smaller folds avoid over-parameterization.